Uttam's Family Trip Across Five Cities in Rajasthan With Thrillophilia

 Udaipur Was the Slow Middle

-The drive from Jaipur to Udaipur is a seven-hour stretch, and the group started early, which the destination expert had flagged during planning as the better way to handle it.
+As the destination expert had flagged during planning as the better way to handle the seven-hour-long Jaipur to Udaipur stretch, Uttam and his family started out early.
 By the time they arrived, there was still enough light to take in Saheliyon Ki Bari and Fateh Sagar Lake before checking in for the night.

 Their next day was dedicated to the City Palace, the Crystal Gallery, the Vintage Car Museum, and Jagdish Temple.
-The old city sightseeing in Udaipur was done by autorickshaw, since the lanes are too narrow for larger vehicles.
-The local arrangement worked out well without any confusion on the ground.
+The old city sightseeing in Udaipur was done by pre-booked autorickshaw since the lanes are too narrow for larger vehicles.
+Because of availability checks and on-ground coordination done in advance, Uttam's Udaipur circuit was completed peacefully without any hiccups.

 Jodhpur and the Drive Toward Jaisalmer

-A single night in Jodhpur with the afternoon spent at Mehrangarh Fort, which photographs well from the ramparts and holds you there longer than expected.
+A single night in Jodhpur with the afternoon spent at Mehrangarh Fort holds you there longer than expected with its scenic ramparts and quiet surroundings.
 The group spent more time up at the fort than planned, just looking out over the blue city spreading below.
 The mirchi vada that the city is known for made an appearance, and nobody in the group needed much convincing to try it.

 The next morning the SUV headed west toward Jaisalmer, with a stop at a date farm that locals refer to as 'Mini Dubai'.
-It was one of those detours that does not appear on a standard itinerary but lands well precisely because of that, and it ended up in the photos the group sent back home from the road.
+It was an intentional detour that does not appear on a standard itinerary but lands well precisely because of that, and it ended up in the photos the group sent back home from the road.

 The Desert Was Where the Trip Turned